jtoth7824/readmeGenerator/README.md

 ## Installation

-* Copy the folder 'generatorCode' containing all the application files locally to one's machine.
+* Copy all the application files in folder 'generatorCode' locally to one's machine.
 * Install node.js to computer, if not already present.
     * Node.js can be installed from [here](https://nodejs.org/en/)
-* In a terminal window, install 'inquirer' using npm
+* In a terminal window where you copied the files, install 'inquirer' using npm
     * **npm install inquirer --save**

 ## Usage